catielynncodes/Tour-Guide-of-Tomodachi-Life/README.md

 # Tour-Guide-of-Tomodachi-Life
 Android Basics - Project 5 Tour Guide

-My (incomplete) submission of the Tour Guide App.
+My spin on the Tour Guide App.
 This is based on the island of Tomodachi Life.
 Tomodachi Life is not my game/property, all rights go to Nintendo.

 This project will utilize the following: